 If you have applied to vote by post or as a postal proxy you will not be able to vote at a polling station.

-Enquiries should be made to electoral services team on firstname.lastname@example.org or 01332 640837.
+Enquiries can be made to the electoral services team on firstname.lastname@example.org or call 01332 640837.

 We currently have 51 Councillors representing 17 wards across the city.